lyz-code/blue-book/docs/coding/python/pytest.md

     slow: marks tests as slow (deselect with '-m "not slow"')
     secondary: mark tests that use functionality tested in the same file (deselect with '-m "not secondary"')
 ```

+If you wish not to run `slow` nor `secondary` you can use the flag `-m "not slow and not secondary`.

 # Snippets